LetsOKdo/c100-bootupd/README.md

 Click [Here](https://auto.designspark.info/okdo_images/c100.img.xz) to download the image.
 Use your usual flashing tool to flash the image it to the SD card.

+If you don't have a tool, then here is a how to: https://www.okdo.com/getting-started/get-started-with-jetson-nano-4gb-and-csi-camera/#h-2-flash-microsd-card-toc

+If you are using the C100 for the first time this is all you have to do.

 ## Custom Bootloader for OKdo Nano C100
-This does only apply if you need to recreate the eMMC content to it's shipped state!
+This instruction is only needed if you want to “reset” the eMMC on the C100 to the state it had from the factory.

 NVIDIA Jetson Nano Developer Kit (NDK) has the following hardware difference when compared to OKdo Nano C100: